cisco-ie/pipeline-gnmi/README.md

 ```

 ### Kafka 2.x Support
-This version of Pipeline supports Kafka 2.x by requiring the Kafka version to be specified in the config file.
+This project supports Kafka 2.x by requiring the Kafka version (`kafkaversion`) to be specified in the config file stage.
 This is a requirement of the underlying Kafka library and ensures that the library is communicating with the Kafka brokers effectively.

 ```
 [kafkaconsumer]